 About the House

-The House of Representatives includes approximately 425 students.
-There are members from each grade who participate in planning and publicizing various student government events each year, including Tailgate for Life, Movie Night, Garage Sale, Smoothie Smashdown, the Homecoming Alumni Tent, Basketball Tailgate and Dance Marathon.
+The House of Representatives includes over 500 students.
+There are members from each grade who participate in planning and publicizing various student government events each year, including Tailgate for Life, Garage Sale, Smoothie Smashdown, Basketball Tailgate, Trick or Treat for Riley, Runway for Riley, FT5K, Auction Dinner, egg hunt, Music for Miracles, paint war, and Dance Marathon.
+All events are charity based and benefit local organizations such as Riley Hospital for Children.